coatespt/cursor-twitter/SESSION_NOTES.md

 - The size proportional to the number of Tweets the busy word is in.
 Or perhaps logarithmically proportional.
 - When the BW was last seen, fading off the left
 - Vertical axis is the frequency class

+## Clustering Clusters
+Could the same graph algorithm be applied to the already clustered clusters?
+It seems like it would be good to see these things grouped more hierarchically.
+You often see clusters that seem to be almost the same.
+If the clustering allowed clusters that are unrelated to other clusters and clusters that are composed of sub clusters, it would be great.

 # Tuning